wlg1/wlg1.github.io/ch1.1.md

 <center><b>Neurons are Basis Vectors in an Activation Space.</b></center>
 <br>

 Thus, every neuron in a neural network is a measurement on the data.
 It is possible for a neuron to learn to measure cats, as in the examples shown above, and thus act as a "cat neuron".
-This Activation Space is commonly referred to as a **Latent Space**, and will be a very important concept for describing how a neural networks finds new relationships between data in a dataset.
+This Activation Space is commonly referred to as a **Latent Space**, and will be a very important concept for describing how a neural networks finds new relationships between data in a dataset.[^nonlinear]

+[^nonlinear]: In this example, the activation function $$\sigma$$ is the Identity, so the neuron function $$O = \sigma(WX + b)$$ is linear.
+But $$\sigma$$ is usually nonlinear, giving rise to nonlinear functions in latent spaces.

 ---